LVPlayground/playground/CONTRIBUTE.md

 Please read and follow it carefully, and file bugs for anything that's unclear or doesn't work.

 ## Preparing your checkout
+Before proceeding, please ensure you have [Visual C++ Redistributable 2015](https://support.microsoft.com/en-gb/kb/2977003) installed on your local machine.

 At least repositories are necessary in order to be able to contribute code.
 If you are unsure about how to clone repositories, read [GitHub's guide] (https://help.github.com/articles/cloning-a-repository/) first.
 You may also be interested in